JohnOiko/Rock-Paper-Scissors-CNN/README.md

 # Datasets
 - **First dataset**: The main dataset is an image dataset named Rock-Paper-Scissors Images which contains 726 pictures depicting the rock move, 712 depicting the paper move and 750 depicting the scissors move.
 All images include a had on top of a green background.
 The dataset was sourced from kaggle and can be found [here](https://www.kaggle.com/datasets/drgfreeman/rockpaperscissors).
 This dataset is used to train the three classifiers as well as to simulate the rock paper scissors game.
-- **Second dataset**: The other dataset is another image dataset, named rock-paper-scissors, which contains 726 pictures depicting the rock move, 712 depicting the paper move and 750 depicting the scissors move.
-This dataset was also sourced from kaggle and can be found [here](https://www.kaggle.com/datasets/drgfreeman/rockpaperscissors).
+- **Second dataset**: The other dataset is another image dataset, named rock-paper-scissors, which contains 500 pictures depicting the rock move, 500 depicting the paper move and 500 depicting the scissors move.
+The original dataset contains even more samples per class, but in order to reduce its size only the first 500 samples of each class were used.
+This dataset was also sourced from kaggle and can be found [here](https://www.kaggle.com/datasets/yash811/rockpaperscissors/data).
 This dataset is used to test the accuracy of the best classifier on images that are similar, but not the same, to the ones it was trained with.

 # Models tested
 It is noted that the first two models were tested to compare for performance comparison with the third and most complex model.